 Step 10.
 Summarize data obtained in a SWOT diagram

-After you evaluate each segment of your competitors’ businesses (product, sales, profit, and marketing), you can create a summary of:
+After you evaluate each segment of your competitors’ businesses (product, sales, profit, and marketing), you can create a competitor analysis report with summary of:

 - What your competitors do perfectly